 A weak IT department is a real problem for any modern, especially online business.
 Is it worth talking about companies where the owner is also an accountant, marketer, and salesman, and in all these worries, he is not at all up to the development staff?
 But accepting payments is a financial and technological story in equal measure; the need for technical specialists appears already at the stage of preparation for connecting online payments.

-We are talking about the requirements for the site, which are established by international payment systems and without compliance with which the road to the world of online payments is closed.
-For example, the site must implement the functionality of the basket, publish the procedure for payment, delivery, and return of goods, and provide a privacy policy and information about the seller.
+We are talking about the requirements for the site, which are established by international payment systems, and without compliance with them, the road to the world of online payments is closed.
+For example, the site must implement the functionality of the basket, publish the procedure for payment, delivery, and return of goods, and provide a privacy policy and sensitive information about the seller.

 Many businesses create websites on website builders or use templates for CMS and can handle the preparation on their own.
 But when it comes to integrating with a payment gateway, you need serious back-end development knowledge, and any mistake can hurt your wallet and online payment security.